openedx/docs.openedx.org/source/community/release_notes/nutmeg.rst

 Administrators & Operators
 **************************

-* Various improvements and bugfixes have been applied to `Tutor`_, the officialy-supported Open edX distribution and installation method.
+* Various improvements and bugfixes have been applied to `Tutor`_, the officially-supported Open edX distribution and installation method.
 Notable features include an overhauled Tutor Plugin API and a new CLI for mounting repositories during development.
 You can see the full list by viewing `Tutor's changelog, starting at v13.0.1`_ (the first Tutor release after Maple) and reading upwards until v14.0.0 (the first Tutor release supporting Nutmeg).

 .. _Tutor's changelog, starting at v13.0.1: https://github.com/overhangio/tutor/blob/master/CHANGELOG.md#v1301-2021-12-20
 .. _Tutor: https://docs.tutor.overhang.io/